1170300801/Single-use-download-link-generator/README.md

 # Single-use-download-link-generator
-Generate single used download link
+This tool is designed to generate single used download link.
+You can generate a one-time only download link for local or remote files.
+Once clicked or expired, the link will no longer be able to download anything.

 ## Notice
 ### For local host users